orbisgis/POC-Carto/README.md

 `-h, --help`      Show this help message and exit.

 `--mcHelp`    Documentation about .mc file.

+`-s, --show[=<show>]`   Show the rendering result in a separated window.
+Window size can be set adding 'widthxheight' like '--show 300x240'.

 `-V, --version`   Print version information and exit.